-A record of staff training courses and briefings will be maintained in the Staff Training database on U drive, under the Emergency Management tab.
-A hard copy of certificates is stored in the Staff Training folder.
+A record of staff training courses and briefings will be maintained in the Staff Training database on the Udrive under the Emergency Management tab.
+A hard copy of the certificates is stored in the Staff Training Certificates folder, which is located in the First Aid room.